predicate-logic/machmail/README.md

 Looks like there were two attachements on this message.
 They have now ben stored in `/tmp/` and can be further processed.

+**NOTE**: Reteiving a message's attachement(s) with `machmail` will mark it as "read", making it easier to filter it out with subsequent `filter-email` calls.

 You could perform both searches together if you would like:

 ```
-for msg_id in $(python -m machmail.cli filter-email mfwilson@gmail.com --just-ids --query "has:attachment newer_than:2d subject:Test Filter Text"); do
+for msg_id in $(python -m machmail.cli filter-email mfwilson@gmail.com --just-ids --query "has:attachment newer_than:2d subject:Test Filter Text label:UNREAD"); do
 	python -m machmail.cli get-attachments mfwilson@gmail.com $msg_id /tmp/;
 done